jrmartino/pass-grant-loader/README.md

 coeus.password =

 ### Mail server properties file (mail.properties)
+The use of the mail server is enabled by supplying the command line option -e.
-This file contains values for parameters needed to send mail out from the application.
+This configuration file contains values for parameters needed to send mail out from the application.
 These values suggest using a gmail server for example.

 mail.transport.protocol=SMTPS